 We hear all sorts of horror stories about cholesterol.

-We hear it comes from eggs and prawns and other cholesterol-stuffed foods, and we must take medicine to reduce it to as low a level as possible.
+We hear that cholesterol comes from eggs and prawns and other cholesterol-rich foods, and the conventional approach has been to take medicine to reduce it to as low a level as possible.

-In this article, we’re going to bust these myths and lots of others and by the end, you may even grow to love your cholesterol.
+In this article we’re going to bust these myths and others.

 - What is Cholesterol?